mallapurbharat/cardano-tx-sample/glossary/blockchain-terms.md

 29. **FOMO (Fear of Missing Out):** FOMO is a term used to describe the fear or anxiety of missing out on potential opportunities or gains in the market.
 In the context of blockchain and cryptocurrencies, FOMO often refers to the fear of missing out on profitable investments or token sales.

 30. **FUD (Fear, Uncertainty, and Doubt):** FUD is a term used to describe the spreading of negative or misleading information to create fear, uncertainty, and doubt among investors or participants in the market.
-It can be used as a manipulation tactic in the context of cryptocurrencies and blockchain projects
+It can be used as a manipulation tactic in the context of cryptocurrencies and blockchain projects.

-.

 31. **Gas:** Gas is a unit of measurement used to quantify the computational effort required to execute operations or smart contracts on the Ethereum blockchain.
 It determines the transaction fees and resource allocation in the network.